North Coast Water Board Program Priorities

 Overview and Purpose

-The Waste Discharge to Land Program protects groundwater quality by regulating facilities whose discharges do not fall within the jurisdiction of the federal NPDES Program or other special permitting programs, such as agriculture.
-The Waste Discharge to Land Program covers wastewater (sewage) treatment facilities, Onsite Wastewater Treatment Systems (OWTS, e.g. septic systems), food processing industries (including wineries), wastewater recycling, lumber mills, and other industries that discharge non-hazardous wastes.
-The Program currently regulates over 350 facilities in the North Coast region.
+The Waste Discharge to Land Program protects groundwater quality by regulating point source discharges of wastewater that do not fall within the jurisdiction of the federal NPDES Program or other special permitting programs, such as clean ups.
+The Waste Discharge to Land Program covers wastewater (sewage) treatment facilities, Onsite Wastewater Treatment Systems (OWTS, e.g. septic systems), food processing industries (including wineries), lumber mills, and other industries that discharge non-hazardous wastes.
+The Program currently regulates over 250 facilities in the North Coast region.

 The Program’s core permitting activities include completing new or revised individual waste discharge requirements (WDRs), the identification and enrollment of dischargers under existing general WDRs or waivers, and the development of additional general WDRs to regulate classes of dischargers in a consistent manner.
-The Program also coordinates with and supports 401 Water Quality Certification staff, Industrial General Stormwater Permit staff, and NPDES wastewater staff to facilitate efficient permitting of facilities that require multiple types of permits.
+Program staff conduct routine compliance inspections, complaint response, and review of monitoring reports and special studies.
+The Program also coordinates with and supports 401 Water Quality Certification staff, Industrial General Stormwater Permit staff, and NPDES wastewater staff to facilitate efficient permitting of facilities that require multiple types of permits, such as recycled water facilities.

 - Provide excellent customer service to regulated facilities, partner agencies, complainants, and the public including timely review and response to special studies and other permit deliverables.